AccelByte/extend-service-extension-csharp/README.md

 ### Test Observability

-To be able to see the how the observability works in this template project in local development environment, there are few things that need be setup before performing test.
+To be able to see the how the observability works in this sample app locally, there are few things that need be setup before performing tests.

 1. Uncomment loki logging driver in [docker-compose.yaml](docker-compose.yaml)